My mama is originally from New Orleans.

 I like Camellia beans the best.

 Sauté sausage and ham in a little olive oil until it gets slightly brown on the edges.

 Add veggies (onion, garlic, celery), sauté for a few minutes until they soften.
 Season with salt and pepper.

-See those brown bits at the bottom of the pot?
+See brown bits at the bottom of the pot?
 Add a splash of water and scrape with a wooden spoon.
 This is flavor!